onsamyj/aquamarine/README.md

 ### [Konsole](https://konsole.kde.org/)

-* Place `Aquamarine.Konsole.colorscheme` in `~/.local/share/konsole/`.
+* Place `Aquamarine.colorscheme` in `~/.local/share/konsole/`.
 * In *Konsole*, click the **☰** menu in the top right corner, *Edit Current Profile…*, then *Appearance* on the left, and select *Aquamarine*.

 ### [Windows Terminal](https://github.com/Microsoft/Terminal)

 * In *Windows Terminal*, click **⌄** on the tab bar, and then click *Settings*.
 * Click *Open JSON file* in the bottom left corner.
-* Copy everything from `Aquamarine.WindowsTerminal.json` to the end of the `"schemes"` block.
+* Copy everything from `WindowsTerminal.json` to the end of the `"schemes"` block.
 Remember that blocks in the JSON file must be separated by commas, like this:
 ````
 "schemes":
     [